 If you create value, people will put money in your violin case.

 It is that simple.
 That is the secret to business.
 Create value and people will give you money.
 Creating value is part of mastering your message.
 You need to understand what you do and how it will create value for other people.
 In the case of my son on the street corner, the music was the message.
 It created value for people because they enjoyed hearing it.
 Buskers create the unique atmosphere in downtown Port Townsend that people like so much.
 Without buskers, downtown Port Townsend would feel, and sound, different.
 An 8 year old boy playing violin on the corner creates value because of the music and because people like having buskers on the corner.

 Bob Burg once said people will not buy from you because you need to buy groceries.
 People will buy from you because you create value for them.

 Even if you are not an entrepreneur, the secret to success is the same.
 Forget about sticking to your job description.
 Create so much value in your position that your organization will not want to be without you.

 To give you a little update on my son, after the first time playing violin on the street he did not return.
 I know it would be a better story to tell you he went back to the street corner and earned 40 or 50 dollars every week and bought a car before he was 10 years old.
 It did not happen though.
 At the time, he saw it as an opportunity to earn enough money to buy the lego set he wanted.
+I’m so glad he’s learnt some valuable life lessons about earning money.
+When he’s older, I’ll show him things like Stocktrades so he learns about the stock market too.
 After he had the legos in hand he did not return.
 But after hearing this story again on Dan Miller’s 48 Days to the Work you love podcast he declared he would be a busker again this summer.